Learner licence demerit points

 Learner licence holders (class C)

-If four or more demerit points are recorded against your traffic history within a continuous one year period and you hold a Queensland class C learner licence, you will be sent an 'Accumulation of Demerit Points Notice of Driver Licence Suspension'.
+If 4 or more demerit points are recorded against your traffic history within a continuous 1 year period and at the time of the offence/s you held a Queensland class C learner licence, you will be sent an 'Accumulation of Demerit Points Notice of Driver Licence Suspension' advising that your driver licence will be suspended for 3 months.
+You will not have the option of a good driving behaviour period.

 What does this mean to you?